 It is much this way in the spiritual realm.
 We sow in one season and reap in another.
-For this reason, Galatians 6:9 says, “Let us not grow weary in well-doing, for in due time we will reap a harvest, if we do not give up.”
+It is for this reason that Galatians 6:9 says, “Let us not grow weary in well-doing, for in due time we will reap a harvest, if we do not give up.”

 If we desire to understand Deuteronomy 8:18, we must understand patience and process.
 If God promises He has given us the power or ability to get wealth, and He did, then we need to understand the process, don’t you think?

 No farmer sows his seed in the morning and digs it up the next day because he doesn’t see his harvest.
 Why?
-He understands the process and he lets patience have its perfect work.
-He knows if he continues to water his seed, harvest will come.
+He understands the process and he allows patience to have its perfect work.
+He knows if he continues to water his seed, he will have a harvest.
 He is aware of the process of seed, time, and harvest.
 He has sown his seed.
 Now, he will wait and be patient and continue to water his seed, knowing his harvest is coming.
 He has no doubt.
 Neither should we.

 He understands his harvest in life depends entirely on what he sows…therefore he sows.
-As should we.
+So should we.

-What was God saying to me when He said, “Don’t you realize, you are now eating the harvest from the seeds you sowed last season?”
+What was God saying to me when He asked, “don’t you realize, you are now eating the harvest from the seeds you sowed last season?”

 Most of the prayer requests we get are for finances.
-Take a look today at what you sowed last season.
-If what you have today is not enough, sow for next season.
+Take an in depth look today at what you sowed last season.
+If what you have today is not enough, sow for the next season.
+Sow for a better future.
 Do not grow weary in well doing.
 Just like the farmer, you will reap if you faint not.
 Trust God and trust the process.
 Allow patience to prevail.
-In the end, as the word says, you will lack nothing.
+In the end, as the Word says, you will lack nothing.